On Call (TV series): Casting

 Troian Bellisario (left) and Brandon Larracuente (right) headlined the series as Officers Traci harmon and Alex Diaz.

 Troian Bellisario and Brandon Larracuente lead the series cast portraying Traci Harmon and Alex Diaz.
 Harmon is a seasoned training officer who is tasked with training Diaz, a new rookie.
-LaSalle also joined the series cast with Lori Loughlin and Rich Ting.
+La Salle also joined the series cast with Lori Loughlin and Rich Ting.
 They play the higher-ranking officer roles of Sergeant Lasman, Lieutenant Bishop, and Sergeant Koyama, respectively.
 It is Loughlin's first major television role following her involvement in the Varsity Blues scandal.
 The role of Bishop was originally offered to Michael Beach who accepted it, but was ultimately unable to take part in the series due to scheduling conflicts.
-Other actors were considered for the role before La Salle decided to take it up himself as he wanted the opportunity to act, produce, and direct the same series.
+Other actors were considered for the role before La Salle decided to take it up himself as he wanted the opportunity to act in, produce, and direct the same series.

 When a trailer for the series was released, it was revealed that Monica Raymund, who starred in Chicago Fire, would also appear in the premiere episode as Officer Maria Delgado.
-Delgado was killed-off less than three minutes into the episode.
+Delgado was killed off less than three minutes into the episode.
 Walsh explained this decision, stating that the series "needed someone to fill that role, to cast that shadow" and that "we wanted people to believe it was a show about her, and it's not exactly what happens."
 Additional roles were filled by Mac Brandt, Lobo Sebastian, Robert Bailey Jr., Annabella Didion, and Ian Down.